How to rebuild credit in Ontario

-If you have been discharged from bankruptcy or otherwise have a poor credit rating, you may be wondering how you can rebuild your credit.
-Lenders are often reluctant to provide people with poor credit in their records with any credit at all, because they are concerned about your ability to pay.
+If you have been discharged from bankruptcy or otherwise have a poor credit score, you may be wondering how you can rebuild your credit.
+Lenders are often reluctant to provide people with poor credit in their records with any credit at all because they are concerned about your ability to pay.
 Here’s how you can rebuild your credit after a financial crisis:

 Get a secured credit card - Offered by most banks